-ART 184 ART HISTORY:TWENTIETH CENTURY (3 CR)
+ART HISTORY:TWENTIETH CENTURY (3 CR)

 This course introduces the student to the arts and ideas of western Europe and the United States from the late 19th century to the present.
 The course will examine the aesthetic elements that mark the styles of major movements in two-dimensional, three-dimensional and architectural works.
-Particular attention will be paid to the relationship between artistic elements and their
+Particular attention will be paid to the relationship between artistic elements and their various cultural and historical contexts.
+3 hrs. lecture/wk.

-ART 186 ART HISTORY:INTRO TO ASIAN ART (3 CR)
+ART HISTORY:INTRO TO ASIAN ART (3 CR)